The 5 Best Headshot Photographers in NYC — An Honest Guide from a Working Headshot Photographer

 1. Hancock Headshots (Lisa Hancock) — Brooklyn

-What those industry people trust in my work, I think, is that my headshots don’t just flatter — they draw out the best in their subjects and read.
 Before headshots, I worked as a film and television editor — including a feature starring a young Jeremy Renner — where my job was literally to watch an actor’s takes and choose the truest moments.
 That’s exactly what I do now in a single frame: catch the split second when something real and powerful flickers through your eyes, the shot that makes a casting director stop scrolling because there’s a person in there, not a pose.

-The sessions themselves are collaborative from the first frame.
-I show you images as we go, so you can see exactly how each look is reading and adjust hair, wardrobe, expression, and energy in real time — it’s your headshot, and you should never have to guess what the camera is seeing.
+I photograph eyes first and foremost.
+Strong, heart-stopping eye contact.
+The look of my shots is rich, vibrant and natural all at once — always in the service of your unique face, story, and casting.
+The sessions are collaborative from the first frame.
+I show you images as we go, so you can see exactly how each look is reading and adjust hair, wardrobe — or shift expression and energy in real time.
 I direct actively, but the best frames come out of the back-and-forth: you exploring and experimenting, me catching what’s true.
 Clients describe the experience the same way again and again — warm, unhurried, with my complete time and attention — which is why camera-shy actors relax in front of my lens and why seasoned pros come back every time they need to sharpen their casting.

 See the work at hancockheadshots.com.